 Kindergarten and first grade students will use Wilson's Fundations program to begin to build phonemic and phonological awareness.
-Through a systematic, multisensory approach, students will gain an understanding of letter sounds and formation which will lead to increased independence in the writing workshop.
-Beginning in second grade, students use the Words Their Way program to expand on the phonemic awareness developed in earlier grades.
+Through a systematic, multisensory approach, students will gain an understanding of foundational reading and writing skills including phonological awareness, fluency, letter formation and automaticity, encoding, and sentence composition, which will lead to increased independence in Reading and Writing Workshops.
+Beginning in second grade, students use the Words Their Way program to expand on the phonological awareness skills developed in earlier grades.
 Words Their Way is a developmentally driven instructional approach providing an integrated way to teach phonics, vocabulary, and spelling to improve literacy skills.
 Using a systematic approach to word study, guided by an informed interpretation of spelling errors and other literacy behaviors, Words Their Way offers a teacher-directed, child-centered plan for vocabulary growth and spelling development.
 The main purpose of word study is to examine words in order to reveal consistencies within our written language system and to help students master the recognition, spelling, and meaning of specific words.
 Becoming fully literate is absolutely dependent on fast, accurate recognition of words and their meanings in texts, and fast, accurate production of words in writing so that readers and writers can focus their attention on making meaning.